European Parliament: Copyright bills that have not passed

 The second amendment referred to the right of artists and professionals to make their content available online free of charge, which EU lawmakers wanted to ban and force them to demand financial compensation for their work, even if they did not want it.

-Such a thing in practice is canceled by any open licenses, such as her Creative Commons, and denies a person the right to do whatever they want with its content.
+This is in fact canceled by any open licenses, such as Creative Commons, and denies a person's right to do what he wants.

 The third amendment was the intention to create a tax on Internet news.

-After heavy lobbying by media groups, the amendment would allow each news agency to charge others Companies or professionals, as long as they use their stories.
+After massive lobbying by media groups, this amendment would allow any news agency to charge other companies or professionals if they use their stories.

-This amendment had the potential to destroy the quality of the content circulating online.
-This is especially true for search engines like the Google or Bing, who would have to pay for any news links that appeared in their search results.
+This amendment has the potential to destroy the quality of on-line content.
+This is especially true for search engines such as Google or Bing, which they would have to pay for any news link that appeared in their search results.